 Children

 Awareness of IT, e-safety issues including cyber-bullying, sexting and hazing.
 We are mindful that children are safe from terrorist and extremist material when accessing the internet in schools.
 All schools in the County have the new Smoothwall filtering and monitoring system in place for this and other potentially risky content.
 It is wise for a Designated Safeguarding Lead to review these records regularly to see whether it links up with other safeguarding concerns about particular individuals.
-Online safety is continually emphasised in line with Annex C of Keeping children safe in education, September 2016.
+Online safety is continually emphasised in line with Annex C of Keeping children safe in education, September 2018.

+Other themes are addressed through our PSHCE and SRE programmes, assemblies, outside visitors and trainers.
+Notable recent events include: Our SEAL/PSHCE curriculum covers related themes including safe touch, feelings and healthy relationship; visitors and presentations e.g. ‘Jet and Ben’, local refuge, Child line in schools etc.)

 Names (and photographs) of staff and adults in school that children can speak to if they have concerns (school, family or community issues).

-(Our SEAL/PSHCE curriculum covers related themes including safe touch, feelings and healthy relationships)

-Visitors and presentations e.g. ‘Jet and Ben’, local refuge, Child line in schools etc.)

 Parents/Carers